Unhoused Youth Community Resources Directory

 Housing – Help homeless kids build stable homes.

 Our signup each season begins in September with several Sign-up Sundays held after the Masses.
-If you want to check out our schedule, click the Shrine Night Shelter Schedule.
+If you want to check out our schedule, click the Shrine Night Shelter Schedule on the website.

 Shelter Footcare is an opportunity to be with guests at our Shelter and respond to the Gospel’s call to be in the company of and serve the poor.
 This very rewarding experience is available on Wednesday nights, November 1 through March 31.
 Some required training is provided so that volunteers can take care of guest’s weary feet.